 Topic Oriented Writing

-Topic oriented writing is where you bring together multiple topics to make a single document.
-In addition, in DITA the first thing you do is think of which type topic type, from task, concept, and reference, to use for the given information.
-So that you can communicate the information that users want to know in an easy-to-understand manner, the contents of each topic type are classified and structured, and there are fixed guidelines for what should be written where.
+Topic oriented writing is bringing together multiple topics to make a single document.
+In DITA the first thing to do is think of which topic type (task, concept, or reference) to use for the given information.
+To communicate the information that users want to know in an easy-to-understand manner, the contents of each topic type are classified and structured, and there are fixed guidelines for what should be written where.
 The DITA topic types form the basis of the InfoMap method.
 The InfoMap method is based on scientific knowledge from cognitive psychology, and was created as a method to communicate information in an easy-to-understand manner.
 There is also the term "task oriented".
 This refers to a way of thinking where "what the reader wants to do" and "what the reader wants to know" are used as topics.
 This is a commonly used writing method in topic oriented writing in DITA.
-It is important to understand that the focus of the specifications of DITA on contents is for the purpose of making documents with the DITA topic orientated specializations that are easy to read and understand.
-Another way of putting it is a structure definition that places importance on the role of people over the system.
+It is important to understand that the focus of the specifications of DITA on content is for the purpose of making documents with the DITA topic orientated specializations that are easy to read and understand.
+This is a structure definition that places importance on the role of people rather than the system.

-Topic orientated writing can be considered as way of writing where you match the text to a prescribed form.
+Topic orientated writing can be considered as a way of writing to match the text to a prescribed form.
 Because there is a prescribed form, even if multiple writers write topics, it is easier to maintain uniformity and consistency in the quality and content.
-What are the types of documents that would need multiple writers?
-First of all, we can all think of documents with large amounts of information that are difficult for 1 writer to write for.
-Also, if there are manuals that are read on smartphones that have the type of contents that could get the most out of the special traits of topic writing, it might be good to consider DITA regardless of the information volume.
-However, it doesn't mean that any type of document can made simply by using DITA.
-DITA has its own merits and demerits.
+What types of documents would need multiple writers?
+First of all, we can all think of documents with large amounts of information that are difficult for 1 writer to write.
+Also, for manuals that are read on smartphones that have the type of contents that could get the most out of the special traits of topic writing, it might be good to consider DITA regardless of the volume of information.
+However, this does not mean that just any type of document can made simply by using DITA.
+DITA has its own pros and cons.

-Because DITA is a document structurizing technology, it is capable of automatic composition.
+Because DITA is a document structuring technology, it is capable of automatic composition.
 You can expect DTP cost savings if you are moving from DTP to DITA.
-This saving increases the more languages and information volume there are.
-You can also expect translation cost savings with increases to reuse of content with conref, etc. However, if you reuse too much, it may become difficult to manage the quality of translations and the reused contents.
+This savings can allow you to increase the number of languages and volume of information.
+Also, thanks to the ability to increase the reuse of content using conref and other features, you can expect savings in translation costs as well.
+However, if you reuse too much data, it may become difficult to manage the quality of translations and reused content.

-Because DITA is a document structurizing technology, when writing the information becomes stylized and the expressions used become uniform with little variety.
-Therefore DITA is not suited to manuals with a strong visual themes, and lavish brochures, etc. that are used for sales promotions.
-It is important to recognize that structure definitions and expression methods put restrictions on each other.
+Because DITA is a document structuring technology, the information gets stylized during writing, resulting in expressions that are uniform and have little variety.
+This makes DITA unsuitable for documents such as manuals with strong visual themes and lavish brochures that are used for sales promotions.
+It is important to recognize that structure definitions and modes of expression place restrictions on each other.

 From new manuals or documents

-If transferring from DTP, you can expect some merit from automatic composition.
-However, if you want to change a document to DITA that has already been structurized with DocBook or other methods, you need to thoroughly investigate if there are benefits to introducing DITA.
-There is also the risk that if DITA is introduced without understanding the aspects of topic oriented writing, you may perform conversion work with no real benefit.
-(Data conversion for the purpose of data standardization is needed.)
-Currently we are in an age where we must consider that documents will be viewed in a variety of ways on multiple devices including smartphones, tablet PCs, and the latest browsers.
-When you are reviewing how to meet the needs of these ways of distribution and viewing, it may be a good time to consider introducing DITA.
+When making the move from DTP, you can expect some merit from automatic composition.
+However, you need to thoroughly investigate whether there are benefits to introducing DITA if you want to change a document that has already been structured using a method such as DocBook to DITA.
+There is also the risk that if DITA is introduced without having a broad understanding of topic oriented writing, you may perform conversion work without getting any real benefit.
+(There is a demand for data conversion for the purpose of standardizing data.)
+We are in an age where we must consider that documents will be viewed in a variety of ways on multiple devices, including smartphones, tablet PCs, and the latest browsers.
+When you are reviewing how to meet the needs of these modes of distribution and browsing formats, it may be a good time to consider introducing DITA.

 It's not the purpose - it's the method

 If you think of DITA as an aspect of IT solutions, there are almost no limits to the cost of the system you can construct.
-It is important to not think of introducing a system or just simply changing to DITA, you must recognize the methods for making better documents and think of the correct way of introducing DITA.
+The point should not be to simply introduce a system or DITA.
+Importance must be placed on recognizing the methods for making better documents and considering the manner in which DITA is to be introduced.

 The importance of designing maps

 Maps play an important part in topic oriented writing.
-Maps make the whole aspect of the document clear and give a role to the document.
-Also, they make it clear what types of topics are needed in the document, and also determine positions for each topic and give them each a role.
-With this writers can know how to use each topic.
-Especially for documents with multiple writers, the ability of maps to clarify design is important.
+Maps clarify the overall image of a document and assign it a role.
+They also make it clear what types of topics are needed in a document, determine the position for each topic, and assign a role to each topic.
+This allows writers to know how to use each topic.
+The ability of maps to clarify design is especially important for documents with multiple writers.

 For Crestec, DITA is one out of many technologies for making documents.
-Crestec, from our stand point of the importance of contents, believes that the essence of DITA is "topic orientated writing".
-From the technologies that we have cultivated and our experience, we understand that DITA is seamless and we are continuing to investigate the essence of making documents with DITA.
+From the standpoint of the importance of content, Crestec believes that "topic orientated writing" is the essence of DITA.
+We consider the technologies, experience, and DITA that we have cultivated so far to be seamless, and we continue to study the essence of making documents.

 Support for Multiple Devices

-Each device has its own characteristics and the optimal way of showing contents is different for each device.
-From the characteristics of each device we can understand the limitations of expressions with that device.
+Since each device has its own characteristics, the best way of showing content is different for each device.
+The limitations in expression for each type of device can be understood by considering their various characteristics.
 For example, on the small screens of smartphones, there are limits to the amount of information that can be displayed.
-Ir order to have contents that are easy to read and understand for users, we must optimize contents according to the limitations of each device.
-At Crestec we have writers who understand the characteristics of each device and are here to help you with your document production for multiple devices.
+In order to have content that is easy for users to read and understand, we must optimize content according to the limitations of each device.
+At Crestec, we have writers who understand the characteristics of each device and are here to help you with document production for multiple devices.